wp-plugins/simple-galleria-for-wordpress/readme.txt

 == Changelog ==

+* 2.0.1
+    * Added the ability to load a mo (translation) file from wp-content/languages/plugins/ folder
 * 2.0
 	* Warning: This new version is using jQuery Colorbox instead of FancyBox.
 DO NOT UPDATE ON A LIVE SITE WITHOUT HAVING TESTED IT BEFORE.
 	I had to use this new library because Fancybox 2.0 is not under the GPL licence.